 Anti-snoring devices run the gamut from nasal dilators to special pillows and the Smart Nora is a relatively new option available to snorers that may help eliminate or reduce the amount of snoring for those with sleep apnea.

 It was developed by a group of Toronto-based designers, engineers, and data scientists to help reduce snoring in a non-invasive way.
 We also have another article you may be interested in comparing the Vital Sleep anti-snoring device and Snorerx.

-How Does Smart Nora Work?
+How Does the Smart Nora Pillow Work?